It's not effective. At all.

 The class echoed his fears and his assessment.

-in order to communicate with people when they couldn't address them directly.
+I sat silently in the back, wondering if these people had any concept that before the TELEPHONE folks used to write letters in order to communicate with people when they couldn't address them directly.
 Seems more like the current generation is just coming back around to the way things used to be.
 Before the godforsaken telephone made communication between people so abrupt and base.
 LETTER WRITING.
 Jesus.